sergey-sobolev/cyberimmune-systems-case-study-drone/README.md

 ### Running complete demo in containerized mode

+if it's first use, use next commands one by one:

+docker-compose build
+make prepare
+make run
+make create_topics
 execute in VS Code terminal window either

-- _make run_
-- or _docker-compose up_
+make run
+or docker-compose up

-#### Troubleshooting
+### Troubleshooting

-- if kafka or zookeeper containers don't start, make sure you don't have containers with the same name.
-If you do, remove the old containers and run the demo again.
+if kafka or zookeeper containers don't start, make sure you don't have containers with the same name.
+If you do, remove the old containers and run the demo again. also broken can be down after start - use up command to reload it and everything will be okay.